piperjarrett/flashcards/README.md

 ## Setup

-For the repo from [here](https://github.com/turingschool-examples/flashcards-starter).
+Fork the repo from [here](https://github.com/turingschool-examples/flashcards-starter).
 Clone down the forked repo (from your GitHub).
 Since you don't want to name your project "flashcards-starter", you can use an optional argument when you run `git clone` (you replace the `[...]` with the terminal command arguments):

 ```bash
 git clone [remote-address] [what you want to name the repo]